Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 pics_per_class = np.bincount(y)
 mean_pics = int(np.mean(pics_per_class))
 ```
 2. I generated extra picture of that class randomly if number of pictures is less the then mean number of sample.
-I determined how much extra picture are required by substracting no of present picture from mean number.
+I determined how much extra picture are required by substracting number of present picture from mean number.
 This is done in 8th and 9th code cell.

 ```
 if pics_per_class[i] < mean_pics: